ge1789/common-library/supplementary-materials/random-canon-replacement-titles-20190123.md

-In December 2018, we (Troy Bassett and Allen Riddell) realized we needed to restrict the sample frame to a clearly identifiable subpopulation: novels which had page images available for *the first edition*.
+In December 2018, we (Troy J. Bassett and Allen Riddell) realized we needed to restrict the sample frame to a clearly identifiable subpopulation: novels which had page images available for *the first edition*.
 This involved replacing a number of texts.
 We also replaced titles which were found, during 2018, to have